A Sunday Afternoon on the Island of La Grande Jatte

 A Sunday Afternoon on the Island of La Grande Jatte (Un dimanche après-midi à l'Île de la Grande Jatte) was painted from 1884 to 1886 and is Georges Seurat's most famous work.
-A leading example of pointillist technique, executed on a large canvas, it is a founding work of the neo-impressionist movement.
-Seurat's composition includes a number of Parisians at a park on the banks of the River Seine.
+It is recognised as a leading example of pointillist technique and as a founding work of the neo-impressionist movement.

+Seurat's composition, painted on a large canvas, includes a number of Parisians at a park on the banks of the River Seine.
 It is held in the collection of the Art Institute of Chicago.